SteveBarnett/Remixing/_thinking/against-identity.md

 - Identity does not necessarily lead to conflict and violence.
 But Zhuangzi exposes why it does so often, and why it is always something to be feared.
 He also presents it as - grounded in a fundamentally mistaken view of the ultimate nature of reality.
 - Suppose that things are not so distinct and demarcated as we think.
 Suppose that they are not so straightforwardly what they are.
 - Zhuangzi depicts a world of transformation, indistinctness and irreducible ambiguity.
 To give up on the pursuit of identity would then be to make peace with such a world.
-- By deeming a thing one way, we touch the possibility of deeming it another way.21
+- By deeming a thing one way, we touch the possibility of deeming it another way.
 - He advances it as a therapeutic instrument for loosening the attachment to your own perspective, which is what drove you to see other perspectives as rivals in the first place
-- ming 冥 – ‘arcanely merge’ – perspectives into each other.31
+- ming 冥 – ‘arcanely merge’ – perspectives into each other.
 - The lesson of perspectivism is not that we can justify our own perspective as valid relative to itself; it is that we should attain an open heart.
 - But as you stray further from the context, the qualities become less familiar, the patterns are less recognizable, and your judgements miss the point.
 - is precisely this fluidity of identity that leads us to exert so